syedzayyan/qsar-in-browser/README.md

 Just in your browser.
 All the code runs in the browser.
 Using WASM and JS.
 The technologies include:

 - Next.js.
 Mostly the routing is easier.
 I have tried Vanilla ReactJS and it's not easy to set up everything from scratch.
 SvelteJS routing is weird, I never understood how to work with SvelteKit and host it on Github Pages.
 Part of the reason why QITB remains FREE forever is it is a static website.
 - (https://github.com/rdkit/rdkit/tree/master/Code/MinimalLib)[RDKit JS].
 This is a custom build of the JS version with hopes for more contributions to the RDKit MinimalLib to import more functionalities into QITB.
 I need people with C++ knowledge to fix things.
-I have started porting things.
+I have started porting things though.
 - Pyodide and Scikit-Learn.
 What a gift to mankind.
 - Big thanks to ChEMBL for existing.